Russia

 Napoleon rapidly rose through the ranks of the military

-political power in 1799 coup d’état, he crowned himself
+seizing political power in 1799 coup d’état, he

 .